 A doctor may also cut deep into the nail bed to relieve swelling or drain infected tissue.

 An ingrown toenail, which doctors might call onychocryptosis, is a common complaint.
-About 20% of people who see their doctor for foot problems need help with an ingrown toenail.

 This painful condition happens when the toenail grows down into the skin.
 It most commonly affects the big toe, with the corner of the nail growing into the nail bed.
 In most cases, it occurs due to tight fitting footwear or improper trimming of the nails.

 People can often treat ingrown toenails at home by wearing sandals to avoid putting pressure on the toe, soaking the toe in warm water, and keeping the area clean to help it heal on its own.